 As both DFS powerhouses do with the NFL, you can likely expect big-guarantee GPPs to wrap the season up on Championship weekend.
 Claim your free bonuses and play XFL DFS all season long via the links below:

 The XFL season gets underway on Saturday, Feb.
 8. There will be four games on opening weekend: Two on Saturday and two on Sunday.
-Here are the scheduled games and times, along with where you can watch:

 Saturday, Feb.
 8